restatedev/restate-dist/README.md

 Check out the following resources for learning more about Restate

-* [Documentation](https://github.com/restatedev/documentation) to learn more about Restate
+* [Documentation](https://github.com/restatedev/documentation) to learn more about Restate.
-* [Typescript SDK](https://github.com/restatedev/sdk-typescript) to develop Typescript services with Restate
+* [Typescript SDK](https://github.com/restatedev/sdk-typescript) to develop Typescript services with Restate.
-* [Node template](https://github.com/restatedev/node-template) project to develop your own Typescript services
+* [Node template](https://github.com/restatedev/node-template) project to develop your own Typescript services.
-* [Shopping cart example](https://github.com/restatedev/example-shopping-cart-typescript) which demonstrates how to build a web application with Restate
+* [Shopping cart example](https://github.com/restatedev/example-shopping-cart-typescript) which demonstrates how to build a web application with Restate.
 * [Lambda deployment example](https://github.com/restatedev/example-lambda-ts-greeter) which demonstrates how to deploy your services on [AWS Lambda](https://aws.amazon.com/de/lambda/).
+* [Ticket reservation system](https://github.com/restatedev/example-ticket-reservation-system) which illustrate how Restate's keyed-sharding and concurrency guarantees simplify microservice architectures.